 Professional subscribers have access to profiles of a growing number of foundations located outside of the United States, and can search by Grantmaker Country to find them.

 Foundation Directory Online does provides information on grants to individuals, but Foundation Center also offers an online subscription service designed exclusively for individual grantseekers called Foundation Grants to Individuals Online.
 You can also refer to Foundation Center's Frequently Asked Questions, where you'll find a list of resources for individual grantseekers.

 Search 990s, available at all plan levels, is used to search for IRS Forms 990 and 990-PF recently filed by private foundations and public charities in our database.
 There are seven search fields available on the Search 990s screen.
 The first search field provides keyword searching capability across the text of every 990 and 990-PF in our database simultaneously.
 The remaining six search fields are used to refine your search by various criteria.

 Used in conjunction with our Search Grantmakers and Search Grants databases, Search 990s can help you identify even more prospective funders.
 It is particularly useful for locating grantmakers identifying themselves with very specific terminology not found in our indexes or in the text of our grantmaker profiles.
 Search 990s can also be used to search for recently awarded grants not meeting our criteria for inclusion in our grants database, usually small grants or grants made by small foundations.

 Foundation Directory Online features a comprehensive Help section, search tutorial, and list of frequently asked questions.
 Subscribers can also visit the Eye on FDO subscribers' blog to stay current on the latest news and enhancements.
-For additional assistance, subscribers can call or e-mail our Customer Service department.
+For additional assistance, subscribers can e-mail or call our Customer Service on (800) 424-9836.